 Enraged, Superman then wails away at the weakened Solaris, ending its reign of red sunlight and ultimately getting forced down towards Earth.

 After the tyrant sun crashed down into Metropolis, Superman brings his terror to an end with a swift punch.
-He then takes off to take of some important business.
+He then takes off to take care of some important business.

 With the red sunlight dissipated, Lois Lane and Jimmy Olsen (voiced by Matthew Gray Gubler) are then confronted by Nasthalthia who blasts away with her mini-tank and mobile drones.
 However, they’re let go since they promise to write a front-page story about her.
 (Yes, seriously.)